-When possible, employees must schedule vacation at least two (2) weeks prior to the date the vacation is to begin, for vacations lasting longer than two (2) business days.
+When possible, employees must schedule vacation at least four (4) weeks prior to the date the vacation is to begin, for vacations lasting longer than two (2) business days.

-- 12.4 Upon separation, employees shall be paid for all accrued, unused vacation, and for unused floating holidays. - 12.5 Winter Break All staff will be given Winter Break in addition to their vacation time.
-Winter Break covers all workdays between December 26th December 30th.
-Winter Break is not paid out or rolled over between years, but employees may be eligible for comp time for work during it. - 12.6 Vacation Restrictions For staff working on elections in odd-numbered years, recounts, etc. Management will make every effort to ensure that staff are still able to attend important personal and family functions during these times, but normal vacation requests are unlikely to be approved.
+- 12.4 Upon separation, employees shall be paid for all accrued, unused vacation, and for an unused floating holiday. - 12.5 Winter Break All staff will be given Winter Break in addition to their vacation time.
+Winter Break covers all workdays between December 26th through December 30th.
+Winter Break is not paid out or rolled over between years, but employees may be eligible for comp time for work during it.